WVUMLL/Immerse/README.md

 ## Anki Generation

 **TODO:**
-- [ ] Map file support
-	- [ ] Maybe include screenshot generated from text to show preceding and following sentence for context.
+- [ ] Screenshot generated from text to show preceding and following sentence for context.

 ### Basic usage